 - A. Perform Initial Treatment / Universal Patient Care Protocol. - B. Protect patient from injury.
-Place on left side if decreased level of consciousness. - C. Obtain history to help determine origin of seizure: - 2.
-Trauma - 3.
-Suspected overdose refer to Ingestion/Poisoning/Overdose Protocol 5606. - 4.
-History of seizures and patient is taking anti-seizure medications. - D. If patient is actively seizing: - 2.
+Place on left side if decreased level of consciousness. - C. Obtain history to help determine origin of seizure: - 1.
+Trauma - 2.
+Suspected overdose refer to Ingestion/Poisoning/Overdose Protocol 4606. - 3.
+History of seizures and patient is taking anti-seizure medications. - D. If patient is actively seizing: - 1.
 Protect airway.
-Do Not attempt intubation during convulsions. - 3.
-Calm bystanders and family. - 4.
-Obtain key information and prepare for transport. - 5.
-Quickly assess serum glucose with a glucometer and attempt to establish IV normal saline KVO or saline lock. - 6.
-If glucose level is < 60 mg/dl: - 1.
-Administer D50W, 25 gm IV.
+Do Not attempt intubation during convulsions. - 2.
+Calm bystanders and family. - 3.
+Obtain key information and prepare for transport. - 4.
+Quickly assess serum glucose with a glucometer and attempt to establish IV normal saline KVO or saline lock. - 5.
+If glucose level is < 60 mg/dl: - a.
+Administer D50W, 25 gm IV. - b.
+If no IV available, administer Glucagon 1 mg IM. - 6.
+Expedite transport and contact Medical Command: - 7.
+If seizure lasts longer than five (5) minutes or two (2) or more episodes of seizure activity occur between which the patient does not regain consciousness, administer: - a.
+Midazolam (Versed®) 2 mg IV/IO/IM or 5 mg (IN) via atomizer.